duk3luk3/lerlacher.de/posts/snippets/2014-04-08-skype-iptables-mollification.markdown

 Skype will cope with that and it also doesn't go crazy on those ports.

 Lastly, we make the iptables rules permanent by saving them to a file that will get read on boot.

+If you want to see that it's working, run

+    watch iptables -vL

+To see skype packets getting rejects.